UncleSocks/CyBlog/cyblog/content/posts/hipaa.md

 - Part 164 - Security and Privacy

 A good resource to navigate through the different parts of 45 CFR Subchapter C is using [`Cornell Law School's Administrative Data Standards and Related Requirements`](https://www.law.cornell.edu/cfr/text/45/chapter-A/subchapter-C) webpage.

-# A Deep Dive Into the HIPAA Administrative Simplification Rules
+# Entities Required to Comply with HIPAA

 CMS defines Administrative Simplification as the set of HIPAA requirements that govern how **covered entities** conduct electronic, administrative transactions and set standards for transmitting PHI [`13`].
-The definition sheds some light on how security and privacy can come into play in HIPAA.
+The definition sheds some light on how security and privacy can play a role in HIPAA.

 ## Covered Entities